NSChristopher/agentic-development-docs/templates/issue-template.md

 ## Dependencies
 _What other issues or features must be completed first?_
 - Depends on:
-  - #10: User authentication
+  - US-008: User authentication
-  - #12: Order API backend available
+  - US-010: Order API backend available
     <small>(Example only.
 Replace as needed.)</small>

 ---

 ## Stubbing & Mocks
-_If dependencies are not ready, what stubs or mock data can be used to proceed?_
+_If dependencies are not ready, what stubs or mock data can be used to proceed? use documentaition as a contract_